vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application designed for comprehensive credit management.
-Its primary purpose is to streamline the credit proposal workflow from creation and analysis to payment processing and formalization tracking for financial institutions.
-The platform prioritizes banking-grade security, compliance, and efficient data management, aiming to be a leading solution in the credit management market.
+Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation to payment processing and formalization tracking for financial institutions.
+It emphasizes banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

 ## User Preferences